-- ☑ The school must have a COVID-19 Containment, Response and Control Plan that describes the school's comprehensive approach to preventing and containing the spread of COVID-19 on campus. - A plan or protocol to initiate a School Exposure Management Plan consistent with DPH guidance. - A plan to immediately report a cluster of cases (3 or more cases within 14 days) to the Department of Public Health. - A plan or protocol for incorporating COVID-19 testing into regular school operations, which at a minimum should describe the strategy for ensuring access to testing for students or employees who are symptomatic or have known or suspected exposure to an individual infected with SARS-CoV-2. - The plan must provide that all testing results will be reported to the Department of Public Health.
-All employees have been told not to come to work if sick or if they have been exposed to a person who has COVID-19. - Anyone entering school buildings or transports (school buses as well as school buildings) who has contact with others (students, parents, or other employees) is required to wear a face mask while indoors regardless of vaccination status. - School employees are required to wear higher grade masks.
-Surgical masks are minimum requirement.
-Higher level PPE (e.g., KN95 or N95 respirator masks) may also be considered. - Assessing for mask exemption due to a medical condition, mental health condition, disability or hearing impairment that prevents wearing a mask, is a medical determination and therefore must be made by a physician (M.D. or D.O.), nurse practitioner (N.P.), or physician assistant (P.A.). - All employees, on-site contractors, vendors, and delivery personnel have been provided instructions regarding required use of face masks when around others indoors. - Copies of this Protocol have been distributed to all employees. - ☑ Face masks required at all times on buses. - Information should be sent to parents and students prior to the start of school concerning school policies related to COVID-19 prevention. - A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website. - Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - Per order of the State Public Health Officer, all school staff are required to show proof of full COVID -19 vaccination or be tested at least once per week.
+- The school must have a COVID-19 Containment, Response and Control Plan that describes the school's comprehensive approach to preventing and containing the spread of COVID-19 on campus. - A plan or protocol to initiate a School Exposure Management Plan consistent with DPH guidance. - A plan to immediately report a cluster of cases (3 or more cases within 14 days) to the Department of Public Health. - A plan or protocol for incorporating COVID-19 testing into regular school operations, which at a minimum should describe the strategy for ensuring access to testing for students or employees who are symptomatic or have known or suspected exposure to an individual infected with SARS-CoV-2. - The plan must provide that all testing results will be reported to the Department of Public Health. - All employees have been told not to come to work if sick or if they have been exposed to a person who has COVID-19. - Anyone entering school buildings or transports (school buses as well as school buildings) who has contact with others (students, parents, or other employees) is required to wear a face mask while indoors regardless of vaccination status. - Everyone on school campus must comply with outdoor masking requirements at schools or districts that have elected to adopt such policies. - Assessing for mask exemption due to a medical condition, mental health condition, disability or hearing impairment that prevents wearing a mask, is a medical determination and therefore must be made by a physician, nurse practitioner, or other licensed medical professional practicing under the license of a physician. - All employees, on-site contractors, vendors, and delivery personnel have been provided instructions regarding required use of face masks when around others indoors. - Copies of this Protocol have been distributed to all employees. - Face masks required at all times on buses. - Information should be sent to parents and students prior to the start of school concerning school policies related to COVID-19 prevention. - A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website. - Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - Per order of the State Public Health Officer, all school staff are required to show proof of full COVID-19 vaccination or be tested at least once per week.